meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-06.md

 To complete this challenge successfully, you should be able to:
 - Resolve a Marketplace Purchase token using the REST APIs
-- Activate a subscription using the APIs only.
+- Activate a subscription using the APIs only
 - Exercise APIs against an existing Subscription created in the Emulator
-- Validate the JSON returned from API calls.
+- Validate the JSON returned from API calls
 - Explain the different between Purchasher and Beneficiary - included in the Resolve Response

 ## Learning Resources